 In this paper, we study distributed optimization algorithms for training machine learning models that can be represented by the regularized empirical risk minimization (ERM) framework.
 Given a set of training data, $\{X_i\}_{i=1}^l, X_i \in \R^{n \times c_i}, c_i\in \N$, where $l,n>0$ are the number of instances and the dimension of the model respectively, regularized ERM models solve the following optimization problem:

 In the literature, $g$ and $\xi_i$ are called the regularization term and the loss term, respectively.
-We assume that $f^P$ is a proper, closed convex function that can be extended-valued.
-Besides, we specifically focus on linear models, which have been shown successful in dealing with large-scale data thank to their efficiency and interpretability.\footnote{Linear models allow users to interpret the value of each feature from learned model parameters. }
+We assume that $f^P$ is a proper and closed convex function that can be extended-valued and the solution set of \eqref{eq:primal} is nonempty.
+Besides, we specifically focus on linear models, which have been shown successful in dealing with large-scale data thank to their efficiency and interpretability.\footnote{Linear models allow developers to interpret the value of each feature from the learned model parameters. }

-The definition in problem \eqref{eq:primal} is general and covers a variety of learning problems, including binary classification, multi-class classification, regression, and structured prediction, covering a variety of learning tasks.
-To unify the definitions of different learning problems, we encoded the true labels (i.e., $y_i \in \mathcal{Y}_i$) in the loss term $\xi_i$ and the input data $X_i$.
+The definition in problem \eqref{eq:primal} is general and covers a variety of learning problems, including binary classification, multi-class classification, regression, and structured prediction.
+To unify different learning problems, we encode the true labels (i.e., $y_i \in \mathcal{Y}_i$) in the loss term $\xi_i$ and the input data $X_i$.
 For some learning problems, the space of $X_i$ is spanned by a set of variables whose size may vary for different $i$.
 Therefore, we represent $X_i$ as an $n \times c_i$ matrix.
-For example, in the part of speech tagging task, where each input sentence consists of several words, $c_i$ represents the number of words in the $i$-th sentence.
-We provide a detailed discussion of the loss terms for different learning problems in Section \ref{sec:applications}.
-Regarding the regularization term, common choices of $g$ include the squared-$\ell_2$ norm, the $\ell_1$ norm, and the elastic net \citep{HZ05a} that combines both.
+For example, in the part-of-speech tagging task, where each input sentence consists of a sequence of words, $c_i$ represents the number of words in the $i$-th sentence.
+We discuss in details the loss terms for different learning problems in Section \ref{sec:applications}.
+Regarding the regularization term, common choices include the squared-$\ell_2$ norm, the $\ell_1$ norm, and the elastic net that combines both \citep{HZ05a}.

-In many applications, it is preferable to solve the Lagrange dual problem of problem \eqref{eq:primal} for better mathematical properties that make optimization easier.
-The Lagrange dual problem of \eqref{eq:primal} is
+In many applications, it is preferable to solve the dual problem whose optimization might be easier.
+The dual problem of \eqref{eq:primal} is

 where